You’re first draft sucks! It’s utter and complete crap.

 What would you refer to it as?
 I somehow doubt it would be, crap!

 Think about it a moment, consider how that word makes you feel.
 What emotional value does it provide?
-Even with the best of intentions we usually cannot override our true feelings, no matter how much we think we can.
+Even with the best of intentions, we cannot override our true feelings, no matter how much we think we can.

 Your first draft matters the most.

-Every book, every article and every blog post for that matter starts off with a first draft.
 A first draft is when you first pen an idea in some coherent form, it’s when you’ve assembled ideas from notes collected on napkins and scraps of paper or from your voice recorder.
-And you all know how painstaking that process is.
+And we all know how painstaking that process is.

 A first draft is perhaps the most important step to completing your project.
 It’s special.
-A first draft is what matters more than any other draft, even more important than your final draft!
+A first draft is what matters more than any other draft!

 The last thing in the world that your first draft is – is crap!